Table of Contents

 The Perfect Replacement for Drop Bars

-The Crazy Bar is a little different to other ‘alt’ handlebars: it’s optimised for bikes that come with road handlebars.
+The Crazy Bar is a little different to other ‘alt’ handlebars: it’s optimised for bikes that come with drop bars.

 Given that the bullhorn section of the Crazy Bar matches the brake hood position of a road handlebar, these bars tend to be best fitted to a bike that currently uses road handlebars.
 If you’re thinking of fitting these to a bike that comes with flat handlebars, you’ll possibly need to lop 30-40mm off the length of your stem to make the bullhorns usable.

 The Crazy Bar Geometry